 A Seattle Itinerary for 3 Days

-Okay, wait: how the HECK do you cram all that into a three-day trip?!
-Below, I’ve sketched together a brief outline of how I would fit most of the recommended locations into a three-day trip (assuming you have three whole days, not arriving Friday night and leaving Sunday morning).
+Okay, wait: how the HECK do you cram all that into a Seattle weekend itinerary?!
+Below, I’ve sketched together a brief Seattle itinerary of how I would fit most of the recommended locations into a weekend in Seattle.
+(This is assuming you have three whole days, not arriving Friday night and leaving Sunday morning.)

 If you’re visiting Seattle for a day or two before/after an Alaska cruise, consider just doing Day 1, Day 2, or a combination of them both.